truecodersio/KataGit/README.md

-# KataGit
+# GitKata

-Exercise your Git Skills
+Exercise your Git skills